exposit/katamoiran/_posts/2016-09-18-txt-to-event-chart.md

 <div markdown="0"><a href="https://github.com/exposit/katamoiran/tree/master/python/seedparser" class="btn btn-info">text to event chart converter scripts</a></div>

-Inspired by the great Mythic-style charts on the [Lone Wolf Roleplaying google+ community](https://plus.google.com/u/0/communities/116965157741523529510) over the last few days, I wrote a simple script that uses nltk and python to take a text file, sort it by word type, and output each type as a separate, numbered chart.
+Inspired by the great Mythic-style charts on the [Lone Wolf Roleplaying google+ community](https://plus.google.com/u/0/communities/116965157741523529510) over the last few days, I wrote a simple script that uses <strike>nltk</strike> [TextBlob](http://textblob.readthedocs.io/en/dev/index.html) and python to take a text file, sort it by word type, and output each type as a separate, numbered chart.

 It's not perfect; the resulting chart needs quite a bit of curation, but it's a lot easier than doing it manually!